awsdocs/amazon-redshift-developer-guide/doc_source/t_creating_table.md

 By default, new database objects, such as tables, are created in a schema named "public"\.
 For more information about schemas, see [Schemas](r_Schemas_and_tables.md) in the Managing Database Security section\.

 The `encoding`, `distkey`, and `sortkey` columns are used by Amazon Redshift for parallel processing\.
-For more information about designing tables that incorporate these elements, see [Amazon Redshift Best Practices for Designing Tables](c_designing-tables-best-practices.md)\.
+For more information about designing tables that incorporate these elements, see [Amazon Redshift best practices for designing tables](c_designing-tables-best-practices.md)\.